stevenschlansker/jackson-blackbird/README.md

 * For deserialization (JSON to POJOs):
     * Calls to default (no-argument) constructors are lambda-fied instead of using reflection
     * Calls to @JsonCreate factory methods and constructors with arguments get a slightly less efficient lambda based implementation
+      - This is new in Blackbird; Afterburner never did this
     * Setter methods are called using lambdas instead of reflection
     * Deserializers for small number of 'primitive' types (`int`, `long`, `boolean`, `String`) are replaced with lambda-specialized parsers, instead of getting delegated to `JsonDeserializer`s